WebOfTrustInfo/rwot3-sf/event-documents/plenaries/7-projectupdate.md

    * Deliverable: Position Paper (Jason, Greg)

 *Greg's Triangle.* Working on paper.
+The object is to show how decentralized consensus systems just can't scale as well as a centralized system!

    * Deliverable: Paper (Greg)

+*Update to Chainpoint for Time Stamps.*

+   * Deliverable: Update to  (Wayne T.)